jannikgohr/What-rs/README.md

 ---

-⚠️ The project is under very active development and not yet feature complete with [pyWhat](https://github.com/bee-san/pyWhat/) ⚠️
+⚠️ The project is under active development and not yet feature complete with [pyWhat](https://github.com/bee-san/pyWhat/) ⚠️

 ---